TiBillet/Lespass/README.md

 # TiBillet - Federated tools for cooperative networks

-> [!INFO]
+> [!IMPORTANT]
-> TLDR; A suite of free applications for managing your social and solidarity venue : Cash register, membership, ticketing, cashless, time currency, order taking and room management.
+> TLDR; A suite of free applications for managing your social and solidarity venue : Cash register, membership,
+> ticketing,
+> cashless, time currency, order taking and room management.
+> The current git repository is one of the building blocks of the TiBillet ecosystem: Lespass
 > Go talk with us : https://tibillet.org

 ### EN : Introduction